haganbt/PYLON-exporter/README.md

 It is possible to override the type of the freqDist child tasks by specifying a ```type``` property as part of the ```then``` object.
 This is useful for dynamically generating timeSeries results using the results of the parent freqDist.
-For example, you may wish to generate a timeSeries for gender i.e. for both male and female.
-This could eb done by specifying two timeSeries tasks with a ```filter``` property for each (```male``` and ```female```) or dynamically by overriding the ```type```:
+For example, you may wish to generate a timeSeries for ```gender``` i.e. for both male and female.
+This could be done by specifying two timeSeries tasks with a ```filter``` property for each (```male``` and ```female```) or dynamically by overriding the ```type```:

 ```json